The Importance of Being Earnest: Act II

 Cecily is studying with her governess, Miss Prism, in the (fictitious) village of Woolton, Hertfordshire.
-Algernon arrives, pretending to be Ernest Worthing, and soon charms Cecily.
+Algernon arrives, pretending to be Jack's brother, Ernest Worthing, and soon charms Cecily.
 Long fascinated by her uncle Jack's hitherto-absent dissolute brother, she is predisposed to fall for Algernon in his role of Ernest.
 Algernon plans for the rector, Dr Chasuble, to rechristen him "Ernest".

-Jack has decided to abandon his double life.
-He arrives in full mourning and announces his brother's death in Paris, from a severe chill, a story undermined by Algernon's presence in the guise of Ernest.
-Gwendolen now enters, having left the Bracknells' London house without her mother's knowledge.
+Jack, who has decided to abandon his double life, arrives in black funeral attire and announces to Miss Prism and Dr Chasuble his brother Ernest's death in Paris, from a severe chill.
+His story is undermined by Cecily, who enters to inform Jack that Ernest arrived earlier.
+Gwendolen enters, having left the Bracknells' London house without her mother's knowledge.
 During the temporary absence of the two men she meets Cecily.
-They get along well at first, but when they learn of the other's engagement each indignantly declares that she is the one engaged to Ernest.
+They get along well at first, but when each learns of the other's engagement to Ernest Worthing, hostility between them grows as they assert their respective claims over Ernest.
 When Jack and Algernon reappear together, Gwendolen and Cecily realise they have been deceived; they leave the men in the garden and withdraw to the house.